KnapsackPro/knapsack_pro-ruby/README.md

 #### Custom configuration

-You can change the default Knapsack Pro configuration for RSpec, Cucumber, Minitest or Spinach tests.
+You can change the default Knapsack Pro configuration for RSpec, Cucumber, Minitest, test-unit or Spinach tests.
 Here are examples what you can do.
 Put the configuration below in place of `CUSTOM_CONFIG_GOES_HERE` (in the configuration samples above).

 ```ruby
 # you can use your own logger